 Consider schools with an open-minded approach

-Many institutions make it a point to advertise that they are interested in all parts of an application, not just grades, so if your GPA is low, seek out schools that take this approach.
+Many institutions make it a point to advertise that they're interested in all parts of an application, not just grades, so if your GPA is low, seek out schools that take this approach.
 If your school of interest doesn’t state their policy, or even if they do have a minimum GPA listed, call and ask whether submitting an application will realistically be worth your time.
-(It’s always worth asking.)
 While top-tier schools often do have to eliminate applicants based on low GPA, it’s worth considering schools that measure worth and intelligence in diverse ways, as they may also offer programs that are more flexible and tailored to your individual learning style.

 Find ways to make up for what you lack in GPA